Sync Metadata Between Photo Mechanic And Capture One

 I typically use Photo Mechanic before opening my images in Capture One.
 I include all metadata with the photos in Photo Mechanic.

-Next, on opening in Capture One, the program reads all that metadata.
+Next, the program reads all that metadata on the opening in Capture One.
 In this scenario, the default metadata options in Capture One work best.

-However, sometimes I missed a few keywords, or I made a mistake in the metadata description that I want to correct later.
+However, I sometimes missed a few keywords or made a mistake in the metadata description that I wanted to correct later.
 At this stage, I go back to Photo Mechanic and make the necessary changes.
 Next, I take care that Capture One includes these changes.

 Here, I have two options to have Capture One catch up with the changes I made in Photo Mechanic: automatic and manual.

 The Load option in the Preferences tells Capture One to load metadata each time I open my images.
-The distinct advantage is that it is fully automatic.
-The disadvantage is that it can make opening each Session or Catalog slower.
+The distinct advantage is that it is fully automatic, and the disadvantage is that it can make opening each Session or Catalog slower.

 My second option is to load the metadata manually for the selected images.
 This option is better for accidental metadata changes as it has not the performance penalty that the automatic option has.
 I prefer to use this method.

 You right-click on the selected thumbnail(s) and choose Load Metadata.
-You find this command also in the Metadata tool (3-dots action menu), and the Image menu.
-The Load Metadata command lets you read the metadata of images after first opening the photos.
+You find this command also in the Metadata tool (3-dots action menu) and the Image menu.
+The Load Metadata command lets you read the images after opening the photos.

 Note

-Alternatively, I could make the changes in Capture One and synchronize it back to the images in a way that it appears in Photo Mechanic as well.
+Alternatively, I could make the changes in Capture One and synchronize it back to the images so that it also appears in Photo Mechanic.
 I cover that in the next section on the two-way metadata sync between Photo Mechanic and Capture One.

 Two-way Metadata Sync

-With two-way or bidirectional sync, you can enter the metadata with either Photo Mechanic or Capture One and see it in the other program as well.
+With two-way or bidirectional sync, you can enter the metadata with either Photo Mechanic or Capture One and see it in the other program.

 You still have the advantage that Capture One always reads metadata on the first opening.
-But after that, you have to sync either automatically or manually, just like in the one-way scenario.
+But after that, you must sync automatically or manually, just like in the one-way scenario.

 You right-click on the selected thumbnail(s) and choose Sync Metadata.
-You find this command also in the Metadata tool (3-dots action menu), and the Image menu.
-The Sync Metadata command lets you both read and write the metadata of images after first opening the photos.
+You find this command also in the Metadata tool (3-dots action menu) and the Image menu.
+The Sync Metadata command lets you read and write the images’ metadata after first opening the photos.

 Note

-Unless you have a specific need for two-way sync, do not set the Sync Metadata preference to Full Sync.
+Do not set the Sync Metadata preference to Full Sync unless you need two-way sync.
 Opening and closing extensive collections over slower connections, like network-attached storage (NAS), with Full Sync enabled, can bring your setup down on its knees.

 Embedded Or XMP Sidecar

-To exchange metadata between Photo Mechanic and Capture One, you look for a way that both applications understand.
-In general, you can embed metadata in the image file or save it in a sidecar file.
-That sidecar file has the same name as the image file, but a different extension, XMP.
+To exchange metadata between Photo Mechanic and Capture One, you look for a way applications understand.
+You can generally embed metadata in the image file or save it in a sidecar file.
+That sidecar file has the same name as the image file but a different extension, XMP.

 When you like to exchange metadata between applications, you look for common ground.
 Both Photo Mechanic and Capture One can read and write to XMP sidecar files.
 Let’s have a look at some details.